 Charging your Confidence Before the Discovery Call

-I recently interviewed mindset coach Jen Grosso and she gave us some amazing tips for building confidence right before a discovery call.
+On my podcast, she gave us some amazing tips for building confidence for these sales calls.
+And you can learn these tricks RIGHT NOW.
 It’s all about body language.
 I had never heard about this before and thought it was genius.

 My fave was the superwoman stance.
 It gets you in the right mindset to believe in yourself and really works.

 Try it especially if you’re dealing with imposter syndrome.